-The Company outsources its internal audit function to external consulting firm on an annual basis and it reports directly to the Audit Committee.
+An external consulting firm was engaged to perform the internal audit function of the Company on an annual basis and it reports directly to the Audit Committee.
 The consulting firm assists the Audit Committee and the Board in formulating an internal audit plan and to provide an independent assessment on the adequacy, efficiency and effectiveness of the Company's internal control system, in anticipating potential risk exposures over key business processes.

-The Company's internal audit function adopts a risk-based approach and it designs audit strategy and plan based on the risk profiles of the business.
-Hence, it provides the Board with the independent assurance and assistance it requires in identifying principal risks, reviewing the adequacy and integrity of the internal controls and the implementation of appropriate systems to manage these risks that may have an impact on the key operations of the Company.
+A risk-based approach is adopted by the internal audit function in the design of audit strategy and plan based on the risk profiles of the business.

+Hence, it provides the Board with the independent assurance and assistance it requires in identifying principal risks, reviewing the adequacy and integrity of the internal controls and the implementation of appropriate systems in order to manage these risks that may have an impact on the key operations of the Company.

-Appointed external consultants carry out periodic review of the internal controls on various key functional areas of the business operations, which has been approved by the Audit Committee.
+Periodic review of the internal controls was carried out by the external consulting firm on various key functional areas of the Company operations, which has been approved by the Audit Committee.
 Report on findings and recommendations were then submitted directly to the Audit Committee, and by extension to the Board of Directors.

 The management will take the necessary corrective actions on reported weaknesses as recommended by the internal audit function within the agreed time frame.
 The Audit Committee will in turn review with management the internal audit report and management response.
 Progress of corrective actions is monitored through follow-up audits.